-- Stand near the target you want to save.
+1 Stand near the target you want to save.

 NOTE: You cannot save a target that is far from the currently selected hole.

-- 2 From the hole information screen, press (a).
+- 2 From the hole information screen, press START.

 - 3 Select Custom Targets.

 - 4 Select a target type.